sguha-work/fc-wp/readme.txt

 == Frequently Asked Questions ==
 	= What about FusionChart? =
-	Well you may just put the query in Google. :) Please visit http://www.fusioncharts.com/ to know the awesome
+		Well you may just put the query in Google. :) Please visit http://www.fusioncharts.com/ to know the awesome = Can I use a paid version of FusionChart with this product Well obviously you can, you just have to unzip all the files got from purchased product inside "wp-content/plugins/fc-wp/assets/fc-assets/" folder replacing the existing files
 == Donations ==
 	Well this product is free to use and always will be.
 Your support, suggestion to improve, issues reporting will be enough for us.
 To report issues please visit https://github.com/sguha-work/fc-wp/issues